ccdaisy/Spiral-Knights-Model-Converter/README.md

  - V0.9 OR 1.0 Full Release) .DAT to Model with textures.
 This update will probably be more difficult for me to create, as I will have to grab the OpenGL classes (or lwjgl classes?) in Clyde for the texture mapping function, so that I can recreate the texture for the OBJ (Since OBJ does UV mappings - the texture "folds" over the mesh).

 #WHAT CAN IT CONVERT?
- - XML Exported from Spiral Spy (http://spiral.onyxbits.de/download)
+ - XML Exported from Spiral Spy (http://spiral.onyxbits.de/download) (Fun fact: Spiral Spy uses the same exact code I use)
  - [Not ready] DAT Directly from the Spiral Knights game files

 #WORK SO FAR